NativeScript/plugins/packages/biometrics/README.md

 	.catch((err) => console.log(`Biometric ID NOT OK: ${JSON.stringify(err)}`));
 ```

-## Face ID (iOS)
+### Requirements for Face ID Auth (iOS)

-iOS 11 added support for Face ID and was first supported by the iPhone X.
-The developer needs to provide a value for `NSFaceIDUsageDescription`, otherwise your app may crash.

-You can provide this value (the reason for using Face ID) by adding something like this to `app/App_Resources/ios/Info.plist`:
+Face ID support was added iOS 11+.
+To allow Face ID support in your app, you need to state the reason for it by adding the value for the `NSFaceIDUsageDescription` key to the `app/App_Resources/ios/Info.plist` file:

 ```xml
   <key>NSFaceIDUsageDescription</key>
   <string>For easy authentication with our app.</string>
 ```

-## Security++ (iOS)
+### Detecting change in enrolled fingerprints (iOS)

-Since iOS9 it's possible to check whether or not the list of enrolled fingerprints changed since
+Since iOS 9 you can check if there is change in enrolled fingerprints since
 the last time you checked it.
 It's recommended you add this check so you can counter hacker attacks
 to your app.
 See [this article](https://www.linkedin.com/pulse/fingerprint-trojan-per-thorsheim/) for more details.

-So instead of checking the fingerprint after `available` add another check.
-In case `didFingerprintDatabaseChange` returns `true` you probably want to re-authenticate your user
+To check if there is a change in enrolled fingerprints, call the `didBiometricDatabaseChange()` method.
+If it returns `true`, you probably want to re-authenticate your user
 before accepting valid fingerprints again.

 ```typescript